 Another popular room for renovations to add value is your kitchen.
 If you have older appliances or outdated kitchen decor, you could enjoy a significant return on investment for this remodeling project as well.
 Upgrade your kitchen with new appliances, updated countertops, light fixtures and more.

 Be cautious of how much you invest in your kitchen.
+Shop at places like BB&B to save on renovation upgrades.
 If you spend a significant amount of your total home’s value on a new kitchen, you’re not likely to see a full return on investment.
 Use measuring tools to calculate the correct appliance, cabinet and countertop sizes to ensure a proper fit.

 Touch Up Your Paint